confluentinc/ksql/design-proposals/klip-66-multi-param-udafs.md

 * UDAFs that accept variadic parameters: `example(col_int_1, col_int_2, col_int_3...) -> result`
 * UDAFs that accept a specific number of parameters, potentially of different types: `example(col_int, col_string) -> result`
-* Variadic TopK - a version of `TOPK` that returns the top K values of one column, along with the values of other columns from those records.
+* Variadic TopK - a version of `TOPK` that returns the top K values of one column, along with the values of other columns in a `Struct` from those records.
 * `correlation(double, double)` - a UDAF that computes the correlation coefficient of two columns.

 ## What is not in scope